Best rifle scopes 2026, ranked by use case and budget

 First focal plane · 6-24x50 · 30mm tube · EBR-2C MOA reticle

-🏆 Named Best Optic Under £1,000 at the Great British Shooting Awards (Gun Trade News)
+🏆 Named Best Optic Under £1,000 at the Great British Shooting Awards (source: Gun Trade News)

-This OpticsPlanet-exclusive OPMOD version (in FDE or Wolf Gray) puts true first-focal-plane precision into a scope that regularly sells around $280: reliable tracking, the EBR-2C holdover reticle, and a rare 10-yard side parallax.
+This OpticsPlanet-exclusive OPMOD version (in FDE or Wolf Gray) puts true first-focal-plane precision within reach: reliable tracking, the EBR-2C holdover reticle, and a rare 10-yard side parallax.
 Testers pass box drills with it, owners ring steel out to 1,000 yards, and everything is backed by Vortex’s unconditional lifetime VIP warranty.
 For learning long-range or running precision rimfire on a budget, little else comes close at the price.

 Pros